Bolice1/Meteo/README.md

 # Meteo
-**Meteo** is a modern AI/Gemini driven smart application for Rwanda Wheather forecast
+**Meteo** is a modern AI-driven weather forecasting platform designed specifically for Rwanda.
+It leverages advanced models (such as Google Gemini or similar AI systems) to deliver accurate, localized, and actionable weather insights.
 ## Why Meteo ?
 **Meteo** is here for the purpose of smart future and independency